Belgian gunman killed cleaning woman before attack

 The killer was convicted in 2008 of growing 2,800 cannabis plants in a warehouse and Visart de Bocarme said Amrani had used the scene of the cleaner's killing for the same purpose.

 Investigators said repeatedly that the motive was not terrorism.
-"I completely exclude that any element in our investigation points toward the acts committed yesterday being of a terrorist nature," Reynders said.
+"I completely exclude that any element in our investigation points towards the acts committed yesterday being of a terrorist nature," Reynders said.

 She added that ballistic experts and doctors who examined Amrani's body had determined that he had committed suicide and not been killed by one of his grenades, as had previously been considered a possibility.
 "What killed him was a bullet that he shot into his head," she said.